Space Clothing

 This article was written by navigator Tali Talasea.
 All temperatures given in degrees Celsius.

 So what does it all mean?
-See, while the geometry drive remains a paracausal device, conservation of energy still applies to it.
-When a ship translates "uphill" or "downhill" a gravity well, its potential energy is affected.
-Moving "uphill" means an increase in potential energy, while moving "downhill" means a decrease.
+While the geometry drive remains a paracausal device, conservation of energy still applies to it.
+When a ship translates “uphill” or “downhill” a gravity well, its potential energy is affected.
+Moving “uphill” means an increase in potential energy, while moving “downhill” means a decrease.
 Because conservation of energy applies, this difference has to go somewhere.
 The modification in potential energy is given by the following formula:

 DU = -(m*g*DH) where DU is the change in energy in Joules, m the mass of the translated ship, g the acceleration due to gravity and DH the change in altitude related to the surface of the object considered.